viljaah/oblig1-IDG3000/ws-testcase-group5.md

 - Media files only requested after user interaction (click/tap)
 - Facade elements provide visual indication they're interactive (cursor: pointer, play buttons)
 - Network requests show clear difference: initial load vs post-interaction load
-- Initial `transferSize` includes only facade assets, not full media files
+- transferSize (kB, mB, etc) is smaller for pages that use facades (like thumbnails or previews), since only the facade data is counted.
+For media without a facade, the full file size is included in transferSize

 ## 6) Pass / Fail rules (explicit)
 - **PASS if**: Heavy media loads behind facade elements AND media files are not requested until user interaction